 Chapter Nine - Peril on

-the great apes were called upon to do more than merely guard the members
+the escarpment, the great apes were called upon to do more than merely

-ones, Tarzan ordered, should be carried up the steep incline.
+and those wounded ones, Tarzan ordered, should be carried up the steep

-of Tarzan's followers, but they came, in time, to realize these were their
+the assistance of Tarzan's followers, but they came, in time, to realize

-arrow in his shoulder, toiled on, carrying a wounded safari boy.
+with a poisoned arrow in his shoulder, toiled on, carrying a wounded safari

+and endurance.
 Now, as the great ape reached for a jagged rock, the deadly

 "Move on!"
 Major Fry told him curtly.

 a lion, rigid with the scent of the oncoming safari.
 Tarzan, directly underneath

-the boulder, carefully and slowly groping his way upward, was completely unconscious
+the boulder, carefully and slowly groping his way upward, was completely

-Jane came over the edge, to discover the terror that awaited
+Tarzan and Jane came over the edge, to discover the terror that awaited

 "Tarzan!"
 Jane cried in horrified fear.

 Quickly he rolled Rita over his shoulder and onto the ground before him,

 "Oh, Tarzan!"
 Jane cried out.

 reached for his dagger with another.
-Nimbly they leaped into the branches of a tree.
+Nimbly they leaped into the branches

-yet they had no realization of the terror which Tarzan and Jane
+Rita.
+As yet they had no realization of the terror which Tarzan and Jane

 "Back!"
 Tarzan told Jane.
 "Go up!"

-Tarzan to climb up in the tree.
+terror, imploring Tarzan to climb up in the tree.
 But Tarzan had promised

-to befriend the

-equally.
+to battle equally.
 But he held the side of his leader, ready and willing

 Again, loudly and lustily, Tarzan gave his distress call.